 Hopefully you’re able to fill up your water bottle with filtered water in the airport, but if not, ask a flight attendant for a bottle of water to wash out bottles or pump parts rather than using water from the tap in the airplane bathroom.
 Sometimes it’s not potable, but even if it is, it’s hard to know the status of the water trucks that refill it as it’s not meant for drinking.

 7. Have the baby near the window

 We almost always book a window and an aisle seat just in case we can get that middle seat free.
 If not, I haven’t met a person yet who is mad about being offered the aisle when they thought they had the middle.
-We tend to have the baby closest to the window so that he’s not next to a stranger who may have a cold.
-It also provides more privacy if you’ll be nursing.
+Most airlines require or recommend having baby in the window seat.

 6. Be mindful of the brightness

 That said, I usually keep the shade drawn because the light can be extremely bright and interfere with sleep.

 5. Remember, flights are cold!

 We usually bring a fleece onesie specifically for the flight since they can be so cold, and a couple of thinner onesies for the destination, unless it’s even colder, in which case we bring thicker ones and a jacket.